Plant Care Basics

 Published bimonthy by the African Violet Society of America, the magazine contains the latest, most complete coverage of all aspects of African violet (and gesneriad) culture and the hobby.
 It’s 66 pages packed with useful information and color photos of the latest varieties.

-We've been AVSA members since 1976, are regular contributors to the magazine, and are one of its columnists.
+We’ve been AVSA members since 1976, are regular contributors to the magazine, and are one of its columnists.
 We highly recommend it to all African violet growers.
+Purchase a membership when ordering plants online with us and we’ll add a free plant to your order!

 Growing to Show